 - Compliance - In many manufacturing industries, there are compliance, environmental, and other regulations that must be met.
 QC programs can focus on these areas to ensure compliance.

 - Customer Referrals - Customers who receive consistently high quality products are more likely to refer their friends and family to that brand.

 - Improved Safety - A defective product is often a dangerous product.
 QCl can find and eliminate potential safety issues early on.

 - Employee Empowerment - In most quality control systems all employees are encouraged to take steps to identify issues.
 This can help to empower employees, which can lead to improved morale.

 - Increased Profits - Allowing defective products to continue to be made can result in very costly recalls, lost customers, and an overall drop in profitability.

 - Corporate Image - Companies are often known for their great reliability.
 This accomplishment starts with a great quality control department.

-These are just the most tangible benefits of an effective quality control system in manufacturing.
+These are just the most tangible benefits of an effective QC system in manufacturing.
 There are also many secondary, advantages that a company will enjoy.
-Taking the time to implement and improve quality control systems will help any business improve over time.
+Taking the time to implement and improve QC systems will help any business improve over time.

 Quality Control Strategies

 Starting a quality control system in a manufacturing environment takes planning and effort to ensure it is done right.
 There are many different methodologies out there that are used by businesses around the world to help with QC.
 Many of them are designed to help with other areas of operating a facility, but will have a direct and positive impact on the quality control efforts as well.